• Skip to primary navigation

 Home » DIY Projects

-Learn how to make scented padded hangers with simple wire hangers, fragrant lavender, and scraps of fabric.
-Makes a great housewarming or shower gift.
+Learn how to make scented hangers with simple wire hangers, fragrant lavender, and scraps of fabric.
+They are a great upgrade for your closet and make a great gift idea.

 Scented padded hangers in pretty fabric